 Where to Sleep

 This airport closes nightly, one hour after the day’s last flight, so overnight stays are not possible.
 For uninterrupted sleep, nearby hotels offer shuttle service.
-See our Airport Hotels section below for more info.
+See the Airport Hotels section below for locations or read some traveller airport reviews for more tips.

 If sleeping in Saarbrücken Airport does not appeal to you, there are hotels near the airport: